 For that reason, anonymous data are usually useful only for statistical purposes.
 And since here we are talking about health apps, and how to secure them, then we will leave this topic to other official resources like the EU Article 29 working party summary on anonymization techniques.

 Short answer: it helps on both encryption and pseudonymization!

 Chino.io encrypts data immediately after receiving them by using state-of-the-art encryption mechanism (e.g. AES-256).
 Data are never stored unencrypted.

 Encryption keys and encrypted records are stored on different servers according to security best practices and standards.

 Search operations are performed over encrypted indexes, ensuring fast responses and at the same time security.

 As an app developer, the easiest way to achieve Pseudonymization would be to store part of the data on Chino.io, in a way that you can decouple sensitive and identifiable information in order to increase the overall security.
 This can happen in two ways:

-2nd Option to achieve pseudonymizazion: store personally identifiers on Chino.io.
-Following this approach our customers delegate to us the management of personally identifiable information while they still keep pseudo-anonymized sensitive data on their servers.
+2nd Option to achieve pseudonymization: store personally identifiers on Chino.io.
+Following this approach our customer's delegate to us the management of personally identifiable information while they still keep pseudo-anonymized sensitive data on their servers.
 This is the case when sensitive data are numerical values that need to be processed by some algorithms, and storing them on Chino.io API is not practical.

 photo credit to makyzz @ Freepik